isomerpages/moe-corporationpri/_cca/Clubs & Societies/Infocomm Club.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"This coding CCA program has helped me to be more capable in things I
+<p>"This coding CCA programme has helped me become more capable in areas
-used to have problems with.
-I can code my own game properly after learning coding and I made my mom and dad proud of me.
+I used to struggle with.
+After learning coding, I can now code my own game properly, and I have made my mom and dad proud.
 I would like to continue learning coding!"</p>
 <p></p>
-<p>"I learnt to take photos from different angles and improve my photography
+<p>"I have learned to take photographs from different angles and improve
-skills during different lessons.
-I also learnt to post essays.
-I would like teachers to give us a chance to explore more on photography."</p>
+my photography skills during various lessons.
+I have also learned to post essays.
+I would like teachers to give us more opportunities to explore photography."</p>
 </td>
 </tr>
 </tbody>